全球系列大賽

 • By applying to the competition, contestants acknowledge the validity of the Rules and Regulations of the competition.

 • Contestants must abide by the arrangements of the competition’s Organizing Committee.
-The Organizing Committee reserves the right to revoke the eligibility and prizes should a contestant be found in violation.
+The Organizing Committee reserves the right to revoke the eligibility and prizes should a contestant be found in violation of the rules.

 • NTD is entitled to all copyrights of text, audio, visual, and video products made during the competition.

 • All awards must be accepted by contestants in person at the Award Ceremony.
-Absence at the Award Ceremony constitutes forfeiture of the awards and prizes.
+Absence from the Award Ceremony constitutes forfeiture of the awards and prizes.

-• The Organizing Committee shall have the ultimate authority to interpret the Rules and Regulations of the competition and have the right to make any changes as necessary.
+• The Organizing Committee has the sole and final authority to interpret these Rules and Regulations and reserves the right to revise, amend, or modify them as necessary.
+These Rules and Regulations are subject to change without prior notice.

 • The final round of the competition will be live streamed, and a recorded, edited version will air as a TV special on NTD’s network.